mlrepa/monitoring-for-modern-ai-and-mlops/tutorial.md

 For detailed, step-by-step instructions on how to:

 1. Clone the project repository,
-2. Create a Python virtual environment using `uv`, and
+2. Create a Python virtual environment using `uv`,
-3. Install all required dependencies,
+3. Install all required dependencies, and
+4. Set up the Jupyter kernel for running notebooks with Jupyter Lab,

 please refer to the **[👩‍💻 Quick Start: Installation & Setup section in the project's README.md file](README.md#️-quick-start-installation--setup)**.